 It wasn't until I got home when I realized just how bad it was.
 My mom said there was a tornado somewhere around our camp.
 Given my mom, it was probably "just" a tornado warning, not an actual touch down.
 Regardless, it was unnerving, knowing that we were completely vulnerable to a tornado.

 We did not go back to the Thunderbird campsite the following year.
 I think the second the storm cleared, our scout masters requested the Algonquin campsite for the next year.
 Its perhaps a good thing we changed sites.
 There was another (though not as bad) storm that hit the following year.
 But, Algonquin was a 100 yard walk away from the handicraft lodge, not half a mile from anything.
-Jake told me that during this storm, when thunder rumbled, he blinked, opened his eyes, and I was gone, running for the handicraft lodge (I guess I was still scarred from the previous year).
+Jim told me that during this storm, when thunder rumbled, he blinked, opened his eyes, and I was gone, running for the handicraft lodge (I guess I was still scarred from the previous year).
 The troop hung out there until the storm cleared.

 Our troop from then on took safety during storms more seriously.
 I remember a few years later at Camp Wakpominee, our scout masters took us to the dining hall during a storm, which raised some eyebrows from the staff, wondering why we came.
 Our scout master told them "if we were in the middle of nowhere, we would have to ride the storm out.
 But we are not in the middle of nowhere now, aren't we?
 There's shelter here, why take the risk of being exposed?".